dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 }
 ```

-When using the `Resolve` method in Code-first, the `CancellationToken` is passed as second argument to the delegate.
+When using a delegate resolver, the `CancellationToken` is passed as second argument to the delegate.

 ```csharp
 descriptor